BEFORE YOU START

 QUESTION 6

-For an integrator-led deal, channel-only or channel-led vendors protect the customer relationship and the recurring revenue.
-Direct-only vendors put the integrator at risk of disintermediation.
+For a deal an installer is leading, vendors who sell through installers protect both the customer relationship and the installer's recurring revenue.
+Direct-only vendors can cut the installer out of the next renewal.

 QUESTION 7

-VSaaS-with-multi-system-integration (TetherX) leaves the SOC layer to the integrator - cameras + alarms + access in the platform, monitoring is the integrator's service.
-Cleaner for the channel.
+TetherX leaves the monitoring layer to the installer - cameras, alarms and access are in the platform, monitoring is the installer's service to sell on top.
+Cleaner for installer-led deals.

 QUESTION 8